ryanbinns/ttwatch/README.md

             list can be either space- or comma-separated, or a combination of the two.
 This is a string value.

-The following options only take effect when running as a daemon:
+The following options only take effect when running the `ttwatchd` daemon:

 1. UpdateFirmware: tells the daemon to check and update the firmware of any watch that is connected.
 This is a boolean value.